japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 *DAGScheduler* is the scheduling layer of Apache Spark that implements *stage-oriented scheduling*.

-DAGScheduler transforms a *logical execution plan* (i.e. xref:rdd:spark-rdd-lineage.adoc[RDD lineage] of dependencies built using xref:rdd:spark-rdd-transformations.adoc[RDD transformations]) to a *physical execution plan* (using xref:scheduler:Stage.adoc[stages]).
+DAGScheduler transforms a *logical execution plan* (i.e. rdd:spark-rdd-lineage.md[RDD lineage] of dependencies built using rdd:spark-rdd-transformations.md[RDD transformations]) to a *physical execution plan* (using scheduler:Stage.md[stages]).

 .DAGScheduler Transforming RDD Lineage Into Stage DAG image::dagscheduler-rdd-lineage-stage-dag.png[align="center"]

-After an xref:rdd:spark-rdd-actions.adoc[action] has been called, xref:ROOT:SparkContext.adoc[SparkContext] hands over a logical plan to DAGScheduler that it in turn translates to a set of stages that are submitted as xref:scheduler:TaskSet.adoc[TaskSets] for execution.
+After an rdd:spark-rdd-actions.md[action] has been called, ROOT:SparkContext.md[SparkContext] hands over a logical plan to DAGScheduler that it in turn translates to a set of stages that are submitted as scheduler:TaskSet.md[TaskSets] for execution.

 .Executing action leads to new ResultStage and ActiveJob in DAGScheduler image::dagscheduler-rdd-partitions-job-resultstage.png[align="center"]

-The fundamental concepts of DAGScheduler are *jobs* and *stages* (refer to xref:scheduler:spark-scheduler-ActiveJob.adoc[Jobs] and xref:scheduler:Stage.adoc[Stages] respectively) that it tracks through <<internal-registries, internal registries and counters>>.
+The fundamental concepts of DAGScheduler are *jobs* and *stages* (refer to scheduler:spark-scheduler-ActiveJob.md[Jobs] and scheduler:Stage.md[Stages] respectively) that it tracks through <<internal-registries, internal registries and counters>>.

-DAGScheduler works solely on the driver and is created as part of xref:ROOT:SparkContext.adoc#creating-instance[SparkContext's initialization] (right after xref:scheduler:TaskScheduler.adoc[TaskScheduler] and xref:scheduler:SchedulerBackend.adoc[SchedulerBackend] are ready).
+DAGScheduler works solely on the driver and is created as part of ROOT:SparkContext.md#creating-instance[SparkContext's initialization] (right after scheduler:TaskScheduler.md[TaskScheduler] and scheduler:SchedulerBackend.md[SchedulerBackend] are ready).

 .DAGScheduler as created by SparkContext with other services image::dagscheduler-new-instance.png[align="center"]